SERG-Delft/serg-delft.github.io/index.md

 To accomplish our research goals, our research is organized across four research lines:

-1. **Search Based Software Engineering:** How can search-based techniques be used to automate complex software development tasks?
+1. **[Search-Based Software Engineering](sbse.html):** How can search-based techniques be used to automate complex software development tasks?

 2. **[Software Analytics](softanalytics.html):** How can streams of data collected from versioning, issue tracking, and continuous integration repositories be used to understand and improve the software development process?